 The story does, however, begin to improve – if only gradually.
 While slow and largely overlooked by the mainstream media, Sierra Leone’s attempts to gain a foothold in diamond production were (and are) proving successful.
 Between the end of the war and 2006, licenses for diamond mining in Sierra Leone had increased from the tens to the thousands; a sure sign that the country’s regulated and controlled diamond industry was growing.

-Still, Sierra Leone is a poor nation with alluvial deposits scattered across miles and miles of land – much of which is lacking any sort of infrastructure.
+Still, Sierra Leone is a poor nation with alluvial deposits scattered across miles and miles of land – much of which lacks any infrastructure.
 As a result, it is difficult to control or oversea, and smuggling remains an issue.
 That, combined with the fact that the country became known for its conflict – and the blood diamonds that arose for it – meant that change was largely disregarded.
 While awareness was needed, it also led to a bad reputation – an intrinsic tie to the term ‘blood diamond’, and a lack of interest from investors and consumers around the world.

 While diamonds have represented a curse for Sierra Leone, that does nothing to change the fact that they could – and, in some cases, already do – represent the exact opposite.
-While the history is different, the future could be the same for Sierra Leone as it is for any of Africa’s more successful diamond producing nations, with the right investment and approach from those who hold the key.
+While the history is different, the future could be the same for Sierra Leone as it is for any of Africa’s more successful diamond-producing nations, with the right investment and approach from those who hold the key.

-In 2001, two years before joining the Kimberley Process, the government of Sierra Leone created DACDF, which ensured that mining communities could start to see genuine benefit from the taxes generated when their diamonds were exported from the country.
+In 2001, two years before joining the Kimberley Process, the government of Sierra Leone created DACDF, which ensured that mining communities could start to see genuine benefits from the taxes generated when their diamonds were exported from the country.
 Between then and now, the level of legitimately mined diamonds has continued to increase.
 By 2006, more than $100 million was being generated through diamond exports per annum.